BryanCuneo/ps-jsonlogger/parsing-and-visualization/README.md

 This section is a work in progress.
 For now it provides documentation for the `Import-Log` and `Convert-Log` cmdlets and includes a simple exmaple PowerShell script.
 I'm actively working on a more extensive example written in Golang that will be added here when complete.

 ## PowerShell
-This module provides both the `Import-Log` and `Convert-Log` cmdlets, which can be used to parse or convert a ps-jsonlogger log file.
+The `ps-jsonlogger` module provides both the `Import-Log` and `Convert-Log` cmdlets, which can be used to parse or convert a ps-jsonlogger log file.

-### Built-In - Import-Log
+### Import-Log
 `Import-Log` parses a ps-jsonlogger log file and returns a PowerShell object containing the log entries and the following metadata:
 - startTime
 - endTime